 It would be really easy to spend this entire review making comparisons between Monster Sanctuary and a certain popular Nintendo franchise.
 However, I’ve learned over time that comparisons are only useful in casual conversation when you can easily confirm what the other person has experienced.
 I think it’s sufficient enough to say that if you have played and enjoyed Pokemon – specifically for the combat – then Monster Sanctuary is instantly worth checking out.
 It’s also worth mentioning that I have personally been a big fan of Pokemon metagaming, and that’s certainly going to trigger some biases in my own opinion.
 For everyone else, I’m going to try and describe this game as if it exists in a vacuum in hopes that I can be helpful regardless of your gaming background.
 One of the first questions I got asked by people that found out I was reviewing this game was whether the Metroidvania aspect was a draw and whether it actually improved things.
 The answer to both questions is “yes”, but with caveats.
 Monster Sanctuary is centered around its turn-based combat, and everything else is designed to support and elevate that experience.
 Even though Monster Sanctuary’s world design is very “metroidvania”, the 20+ hours it will take you to complete this game are going to be filled more with slow-paced strategic combat rather than exploration and secret hunting.
 While there is still room for improvement in some superficial aspects, I think Monster Sanctuary is a pretty incredible game for those that fall into its niche.

 Monster Sanctuary is thus a game about building your party and taking those teammates into combat.
 You find monsters in the game world and every single one of them can be acquired in some way and added to your team.
 This is usually done by defeating the monster and hoping they drop an egg for you.
 The chances of acquiring an egg – or any other drop – is based on how well you performed in that combat.
-How quickly you defeat an enemy, how well your strategy is rated, and how healthy you keep your monsters contributes to a score out of 5 that increases your rare drop chance depending on how high that score is.
-So basically playing the game normally, you’re going to collect quite a few eggs.
+How quickly you defeat an enemy, how well your strategy is rated, and how healthy you keep your monsters, contributes to a score out of 5 that increases your rare drop chance.
+So, just by playing the game normally you’re going to collect quite a few eggs.
 This also makes every encounter a possible game changer, because not only do the monsters you catch have the potential of being your new favorite party member, they also provide important movement abilities that I’ll talk about later.
 Each monster comes with its own skill tree unique to its species, so even if you use multiples of the same monster you can build them up toward completely different roles in the party.

 The only disappointing thing for me about Monster Sanctuary’s single player content was its overall narrative.
 It just doesn’t go anywhere you wouldn’t expect, and any twists it does have weren’t developed enough to have any real impact.
 Every character falls into a tired cliche, with your “rival” character almost comically clinging to the edicts of that trope.
 There are four starting monsters you can choose from, and each of the other three you don’t choose has a character associated with it, but only one of them is given enough time to become really sympathetic.
 Considering you’ll be facing off with a character’s monsters more than the characters themselves, their personalities really needed to be a lot stronger to compensate.
 What results is a cast that is mostly forgettable, and a shallow plot that is quickly resolved just by you being awesome.
 Monster Sanctuary’s gameplay and exploration are of course good enough that none of the story truly matters, but the deficiency does mark that difference that would otherwise elevate this game to being a standard setter for what it represents.